Francesco Fedato

-Francesco Fedato (born 15 October 1992) is an Italian footballer who plays as a left winger for Serie D club Treviso.
+Francesco Fedato (born 15 October 1992) is an Italian footballer who plays as a left winger for Eccellenza club Lucchese.

 He previously played for Venezia, Lucchese, Bari, Catania and Modena.

 Career

 Fedato began his career as a youth player of Venezia.

 Bari

 In July 2012, he joined Serie B side Bari in a co-ownership deal with Catania on a for a peppercorn transfer fee of €500.
 Catania signed Fedato for free.

 Fedato made his first team debut at Bari as a substitute in a 2–1 win against Pro Vercelli on 25 September 2012.
 In his debut season, he scored 6 goals in 26 league matches for Bari.
 On 19 June 2013 the co-ownership was renewed.

 Sampdoria

 On 31 January 2014, Serie A side Sampdoria bought Fedato from Bari for €900,000 on 4 1/2-year contract, while Catania retained 50% of the registration rights.
 Fedato also returned to Catania for the rest of 2013–14 Serie A in a temporary deal.
 Fedato received a call-up from Bari on the day he left for Sampdoria/Catania.

 On 18 June 2014 the co-ownership deal was renewed.
 On 30 June 2014 he received a call-up to the pre-retreat camp of Sampdoria.
 On 8 January 2015 Fedato was signed by Serie B club Modena in a temporary deal.
 On 25 June 2015 Sampdoria purchased the remaining 50% of the registration rights of Fedato from Catania.

 On 21 July 2015 he was signed by Livorno in a temporary deal.